 Elizabeth Paris - Chair and Trustee

 Elizabeth first experienced Oxford Playhouse as a Univ. undergraduate sneaking onstage amongst the far more talented Oxford Revue cast.
 The next nineteen years passed in investment banking as a Managing Director with Chase Manhattan Bank and JP Morgan.
-After a variety of board roles at national and regional level she is currently a Deputy Lieutenant of Oxfordshire and an Associate Fellow of the University of Oxford Said Business School.
-She is chair of The Orwell Youth Prize; a trustee of Be Free Young Carers, a trustee of Be Free Young Carers, and a Charity Mentor.
-A particular focus on women and entrepreneurship includes a role as a World Bank consultant designing the IFC program for gender sensitivity in banks, and managing the University of Oxford Goldman Sachs 10,000 Women programmes in China.
+After a variety of board roles at national and regional level she is currently a Deputy Lieutenant of Oxfordshire, an Associate Fellow of the University of Oxford Said Business School, a trustee of SOFEA, a trustee of Be Free Young Carers, a trustee of Be Free Young Carers, and a Charity Mentor.
+A particular focus on women and entrepreneurship includes a role as a World Bank consultant designing the IFC program for gender sensitivity in banks, leading on from managing the University of Oxford Goldman Sachs 10,000 Women programmes in China.